-- Caution should be taken when making 'friends' or links with ex-students as many friendship groups include current and ex-students.
+- Use of an academy e-mail address, contact number or logo is prohibited in personal posts. - Caution should be taken when making 'friends' or links with ex-students as many friendship groups include current and ex-students.
 Contact with ex-students could be construed as grooming or lead to allegations of improper conduct from when the student was attending the academy.
-In addition, personal information may inadvertently be shared with current students - All employees have a responsibility to report any unsuitable or illegal material uncovered, relating to social networking activities of a colleague, co-worker or other known adult working with young people
+In addition, personal information may inadvertently be shared with current students. - All employees have a responsibility to report any unsuitable or illegal material uncovered relating to social networking activities of a colleague, co-worker or other known adult working with young people.